11/6/2024

 speaker

 Yeah, thanks for the question.
 You know, it's obviously really early for us to start talking about 2025.
 We're in the middle of our financial planning process internally.
-And, you know, as always, we will provide you with guidance for 2025 when we report our results in February.
-So I'm not going to talk specifically about 2025, but I can talk a little bit about that growth algorithm, which we spent some time on at the analyst's day.
-And over time, this is sort of a longer term look.
-But over time, we think that there are a number of levers that we have to drive growth.
+And, you know, as always, we will provide you with guidance for 2025. when we report our results in February.
+So I'm not going to talk specifically about 2025, but I can talk a little bit about that growth algorithm, which we spent some time on at the analyst day.
+And over time, this is sort of a longer term look, but over time we think that there are a number of levers that we have to drive growth.
 The first is that, you know, we're still early.
 We have very low market share in a really big market.
 And so our ability to continue to drive new customer acquisition over time is strong.
 The second is that we are the customer platform of choice for scaling companies.
-And we expect that the trend that we're seeing toward bigger deals, toward more multi hub deals, is just going to continue.
-The third thing is, and we've talked about this before, you know, we are transitioning our customer base onto our new seed space pricing model.
+And we expect that the trend that we're seeing toward bigger deals toward more multi hub deals is just going to continue.
+The third thing is, and we've talked about this before, you know, we are transitioning our customer base onto our new seats-based pricing model.
 That should be a multi-year tailwind to us and should help us drive higher net revenue retention over time.
 And finally, we continue to innovate aggressively.
-In particular, you know, we spent a lot of time talking about, you know, AI innovation, data innovation, commerce innovation, and all of these are, you know, elements that can fuel long term growth over time.
-And so I'm confident in our ability to drive durable growth over a long period of time here.
+In particular, you know, we spent a lot of time talking about, you know, AI innovation, data innovation, commerce innovation, and all of these things are you know, elements that can fuel long-term growth over time.
+And so I'm, you know, confident in our ability to drive durable growth over a long period of time here.
 All that said, like, we have to execute very well in Q4.
-There is a lot of uncertainty still out there in the market.
+There's a lot of uncertainty still out there in the market.
 And, you know, we will come back with a more clear view of 2025 in February.

 speaker